vasudevsoni/vasudevsoni/README.md

 - 👋 Hi, I’m @vasudevsoni
-- 👀 I’m interested in developing mobile apps using Flutter
+- 👀 I’m interested in developing mobile apps and websites
-- 🌱 I’m currently learning new things everyday
+- 🌱 I’m currently learning and working of technologies like Flutter and MERN
-- 💞️ I’m looking to collaborate on any project related to Flutter or Frontend development
+- 💞️ I’m looking to collaborate on any project in Flutter or development using MERN
 - 📫 You can reach me at vasudevsoni2001@gmail.com

 <!---